mriiiron/aero-engine-d3d/README.md

 Demo 1 is a playable vertical shoot-em-up (Arrow Keys to control and Z to fire).

 There are 2 types of enemy aircrafts:
-* Blue: She will keep throwing single bullet to your location.
-Also she will glide towards your direction for once and shoot 2 rockets when she's just above you.
+* Blue: Keeps throwing single bullet to your location.
+Also glides towards your direction for once and shoot 2 rockets when just above you.
-* Green: She will move quickly and use machine gun when she's just above you.
-After several moves she will charge and perform a kamikaze attack.
+* Green: Moves quickly and use machine gun when just above you.
+After several moves, charges and perform a kamikaze attack.

 ![Demo 1-2](https://raw.githubusercontent.com/mriiiron/aero-engine-d3d/master/Executable%20Demos/Demo%201/screenshot-2.png)
 ![Demo 1-3](https://raw.githubusercontent.com/mriiiron/aero-engine-d3d/master/Executable%20Demos/Demo%201/screenshot-3.png)